-10 Things You’ll Be Able To Do With Apple’s AirTags
+10 (Non-Creepy) Things You Can Do With Apple's AirTags

 Have you ever lost a pet?
 It sucks.
 With AirTags, however, you’ll never have to worry about this again because you can attach an AirTag your dog or cat’s collar and this will keep you up to date on their location at all times.

 So, if they do disappear one day, or are gone for longer than usual, you can quickly open the Find My app and check where they are.
-As someone that owns both cats and dogs and lives in the middle of nowhere, this feature alone is one of the main reasons I’d buy an AirTag as soon as they’re available.
+As someone that owns both cats and dogs and lives in the middle of nowhere, this feature alone is one of the main reasons I’d buy an AirTag.

 #2 – Never Lose Luggage Again